AdrianoTech/sunny_v2.0/README.md

 tkinter
 os

-In this version has been done the following updates:
+In this version the following updates have been done:
 - a graphic user interface has been added to make the program easier to use
 - a bug in convert() function has been corrected